abhishekarya1/Hash-Define-myNotes/content/web-api/security-3.md

 **Preflight**: Its just a request that the browser makes to the server with `OPTIONS` verb and headers like below that is made to ask if the server allows it to make further requests.
 It is done automatically by the browser and the response can be cached for sometime too, in a separate cache from HTTP general cache.

+Also, all major web frameworks enable `OPTIONS` by default to allow preflight and we don't need to explicity declare Option Mapping on every endpoint.

 ```foobar
 OPTIONS https://api.example.com/foobar HTTP/1.1
 Host: abhishekarya.com